gebv/genembed/README.md

 Embed resource files into your code via `go generate` command.

 This is an **example** of embedding files via `go generate ...` command in your exists code.
 Generating with a bash script [embed.sh](embed.sh).
 Used `hexdump` for  transformation file content in the form of byte array.

+This is a very simple solution to add the content of your files on the `map[string][]byte`.

 **NOTE: Please be mindful.
 Check what files you embed.
 The content of these files will be available from your code.**